 Seriously, the one for the Dollar Shave Club is probably our favorite video ad EVER.
 The video where the two-year-old boy hears his mom’s voice for the first time?
 It brings tears to our eyes every time we watch it.

-Here are our 4 best tips on how to create whiteboard animation videos that people can’t wait to show their friends:
+Here are our 4 best tips on how to make a viral video using whiteboard and cartoon animation videos:

 1. Provoke strong emotion